SMART on FHIR

 • launch: Temporary launch authorization code provided by the EHR.

-Currently SMART application testing using an EHR launch in a Veradigm or Altera EHR sandbox requires RDS credentials, except for TouchWorks EHR, which is browser based and doesn’t need an RDS setup.
-Use these credentials to connect to the appropriate Veradigm or Altera EHR sandbox, and then sign into the EHR with the appropriate provider username and password.
+SMART application testing using an EHR launch in a Veradigm sandbox requires credentials.
+Use these credentials to connect to the appropriate Veradigm sandbox, and then sign into the EHR with the appropriate provider username and password.

 Configure a SMART launch in Veradigm EHR